Logical Relations as Types: Proof-Relevant Parametricity for Program Modules: Acknowledgments

 \section{Acknowledgments}

-Thanks to Mathieu Anel, Carlo Angiuli, Steve Awodey, Karl Crary, Daniel Gratzer, Gordon Plotkin, and Michael Shulman for their advice and comments, and to Tristan Nguyen at AFOSR for support.
+Thanks to Mathieu Anel, Carlo Angiuli, Steve Awodey, Karl Crary, Derek Dreyer, Daniel Gratzer, Guillaume Munch-Maccagnoni, Gordon Plotkin, and Michael Shulman for their advice and comments, and to Tristan Nguyen at AFOSR for support.

 This work was supported in part by AFOSR under grants MURI FA9550-15-1-0053 and FA9550-19-1-0216.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the AFOSR.